-When assessing immigration programs, both current and future, it is important to establish baseline assessments of immigration trends for the purpose of monitoring and assessing effectiveness.
-Without these baseline immigration trends, it would be much more difficult to understand the impact of changing demographics and of services provided in the community.
-As communities in the regions of Northern Ontario seek to attract more immigrants and retain the current population, these metrics will be important for predicting the success of new community members and identifying needed improvements at the local level.
+When assessing immigration programs, both current and future, it is important to establish a baseline assessment of immigration trends for the purpose of monitoring and assessing effectiveness.
+Without these baseline immigration trends, it would be much more difficult to understand the impact of changing demographics and services provided in the community.
+As communities in the regions of Northern Ontario seek to attract more immigrants and retain the current population, these metrics will be important for predicting the success of new community members and identifying gaps for needed improvements at the local level.